 When you think of your air conditioning system, what are you actually thinking of?
 That outdoor unit that you whack weeds around?
 Maybe the thermostat on your wall that you use to regulate temperatures in your home?
 Those are both reasonable starting places when it comes to the air conditioning system.
 But there is more to your AC than meets the eye.
 We are talking specifically about your ductwork.

 If you use a central air conditioner or a heat pump to cool your home, then you use air ducts to distribute this conditioned air throughout your living space.
-These ducts are most likely hidden away behind walls, above ceilings, below floors, in the attic, etc. But out of sight does not mean they should be out of mind.
-Your air ducts in Tallahassee will cause serious issues if they are not kept in great condition.
+These ducts are most likely hidden away behind walls, above ceilings, below floors, in the attic, etc. But being out of sight does not mean they should be out of mind.
+Your air ducts will cause serious issues if they are not kept in great condition.

 What Kinds of Problems?

 Air ducts can be compromised in a few different ways.
 They may be poorly insulated.
 They may be damaged by pests or corrosion due to moisture issues.
 They may even just suffer issues related to age.
 Regardless of what the source may be, the problems are always serious enough to warrant your attention.

 - Indoor Air Quality.
 If your ductwork is leaking, then you are allowing pollutants to get into that system.
 Once pollutants get into this system, they will be distributed throughout the entire house via your ductwork.
 That means major air quality issues putting household health and comfort at risk!

 - Energy Efficiency.
 When ductwork leaks, you are not going to cool your home as efficiently as you should be able to.
 It’s just that simple.
 You’ll introduce heat from unconditioned spaces into your ductwork, and your system will have to work harder and harder to achieve and maintain desired temperatures in your home.